 Cast iron, like carbon steel, requires seasoning to be built up over time while cooking.
 It is often heavier and not quite as nonstick as carbon steel, but it is durable and will last decades when well-maintained.

 Hard-anodized aluminum bakes in the nonstick surface by electrochemically hardening aluminum to force it to oxidize on the top layer.
 This is tougher than a traditional nonstick coating while still offering similar benefits.
 These pans can withstand high temperatures, don't scratch, react to acidic foods, and are not prone to chipping as the nonstick surface is part of the pan itself.

 At this point, you may be wondering which cookware set is best for you.
-Here are two top contenders for highly-recommended cookware sets.
+Here are the popular and best brands for nonstick cookware sets.

 For a larger family, this 16-piece cookware set is a great option.
 It includes a 9.5" frying pan, an 11" frying pan, a 2.07 qt pot and glass lid, a 5.54 qt pot and glass lid, an 11" square frying pan, an 11" high frying pan with a glass lid, three silicone cooking utensils, two insulation pads, and two insulation gloves.
 They are safe to use on ceramic, gas, electric, and induction stoves.

 In particular, this cookware set offers a thickened base for even cooking.
 The cookware is scratch-resistant, and the handles are covered with soft rubber to keep your hands safe.